iwatakeshi/data-structures-and-algorithms-in-java/src/readme.md

-READER FILES
+Source Files
 ============
-The files in this folder, \ReaderFiles\, contain both source code and executable code for the example programs presented in the text of "Data Structures and Algorithms in Java," 2nd Edition.
+The files in this folder, \src\, contain both source code and executable code for the example programs presented in the text of "Data Structures and Algorithms in Java," 2nd Edition.
 They are available to any reader of the book.